EngMoheb/Elevvo-Data-Analytics-Internship/Task 1/README.md

 2. **Leverage Recovery Playbook**: Capture the factors that drove the 2017 rebound and replicate in other product lines/regions.
 3. **Sustain Moderate Growth**: Aim for 15–20% annual growth as the business matures, focusing on margin improvement alongside revenue.
 4. **Scenario Planning**: Prepare for market shifts that could slow growth further — diversify product/service portfolio.

-# Moving Forward: Action Plan for Stakeholders

-## Right Away (next 0–6 months)

-* Find quick revenue wins to smooth out any seasonal dips.
-* Lock in the good habits and strategies that helped the big recovery in 2017.
-* Keep an eye on competitors so there are no surprise losses like in 2016.

-## Next Steps (6–18 months)

-* Grow into new markets that have similar traits to the ones where we've already succeeded.
-* Build up steady, repeatable income so growth is less bumpy year to year.
-* Fine-tune prices and focus more on products or services with the best profit margins.

-## Long-Term Plan (18+ months)

-* Aim for steady double‑digit growth each year by balancing expansion with improving efficiency.
-* Use the proven ability to bounce back from a bad year as a selling point to investors and partners.
-* Set up systems that can handle dips without hurting the long‑term plan.

-# Key Things to Measure

-## Revenue Goals

-* Keep yearly growth between **15–20%**.
-* Make sure yearly revenue never falls below $500k.
-* Try to avoid having more than 1 "down year" in every 4 years.

-## Operations Goals

-* Keep the company nimble and ready to react if things start to drop.
-* Make more profit from the same sales volume.
-* Track performance by product and by region so issues are caught early.

-# Executive Summary

-From 2015 to 2018, revenue grew **50.5%** in total, with a **14.6% average yearly growth rate**.
-There was a **small drop in 2016**, followed by a **big comeback in 2017**, and continued steady growth in 2018.
-The main takeaway: the business can recover from setbacks, keep growing, and has a strong base to build on.
-The focus going forward should be **steady growth**, **avoiding big dips**, and **getting more profit from what's already working**.---

 ## Interactive Dashboard
 ![Final Dashboard](Final_Dashboard.png)